 5. All of us miss the mark!

 Imagine someone with a bow and arrow who is trying to hit the bullseye on a target but they keep missing.
 This is a picture of what sin is.
 The Greek word for sin is “harmatia” which means “to miss the mark.”
 Sin is missing the mark, falling short of God’s absolute standard of perfection.
 Sin is going astray, being in autonomy of God.
-Because of sin, humans have an ALIENATION problem.
-ALIENATION means to be estranged or split apart from someone or even a community, etc. ALIENTATION does not allow us to have the harmony and proper relationship with God that he intended.
+Because of sin, humans have an alienation problem.
+Alienation means to be estranged or split apart from someone or even a community, etc. Alenation does not allow us to have the harmony and proper relationship with God that he intended.

 There is a Hebrew word called “Shalom” which means peace, completeness, or wholeness.
 It can it can refer to either peace between two entities (especially between man and God or between two countries).
 Why do we lack this wholeness?
 Sadly, sin causes us to be fragmented.
-Jesus is the one who offers reconcilation and shalom with our Creator.
+Jesus is the one who offers reconciliation and shalom with our Creator.

 Guess what?
 We are living in a day where there is a loss of objective truth.
-I hope we all know that our faith doesn’t make Christianity true.
-My faith won’t change the FACT that objectively speaking, God exists or doesn’t exist or that Jesus rose from the dead in the past.
+I hope we all know that our faith doesn’t make the Gospel true.
+My faith won’t change the fact that objectively speaking, God exists or doesn’t exist or that Jesus rose from the dead in the past.
 The proposition “God exists” means that there really is a God outside the universe.
 Likewise, the claim that “God raised Christ from the dead” means that the dead corpse of Jesus of Nazareth factually rose from the dead in the context of real time, space, and history.

 What about the person who says, “If Jesus works for you, that is great, but it is not my thing.”
 This is what is called “The Felt Needs Gospel.”
 It is true that the Gospel does meet a variety of needs in people’s lives.
 But I still concur that we need to present our faith as something that is true and reasonable.
 As J.P.
 Moreland says: